OS-RSPS/blog/_posts/08-28-23-minor-update-website-progress/08-28-23-minor-update-website-progress.md

 <br>
 Hey there, everyone!

 As we'd been mentioning before, we've finally started progressing on the website in a way that has it beginning to take shape!
 The website itself contains a variety of different pages, each with different modals, and each of those modals have modals, and within those mo- well, you get the point.
-We've been quite busy and are very thrilled to ever so slowly approach a stage where we can stop redirecting website traffic to our blog and instead have anyone who's curious to investigate to exactly that!
+We've been quite busy and are very thrilled to ever so slowly approach a stage where we can stop redirecting website traffic to our blog and instead have anyone who's curious enough to investigate to do exactly that!

 <div class="spacer-medium"></div>
 <center><img src="/assets/img/updates/082823/hiscores.png"><br>